LiteBIRD and CMB-S4 Sensitivities to Reheating in Plateau Models of Inflation: Benchmark models and analytic estimates

 In this section we introduce the specific models we study in this work and discuss their properties.
 For the illustrative plots in this section we fix the scalar amplitude to its best fit value \cite{Planck:2018vyg},

-Note that this is not necessarily required for the method used in Sec.~\ref{Sec:SemiAnalyticMethod}, but a simplification which we justify a posteriori in Sec.~\ref{ChorPasseMole}.
+Note that this is not necessarily required in our approach, but represents a simplification which we justify a posteriori in Sec.~\ref{ChorPasseMole}.
 In Sec.~\ref{Sec:ForecastMethod} we treat $A_s$ as a parameter that is derived from the forecasts.